mnot/I-D/http-key/draft.md

 Key header field match in both the original request (i.e., that associated with the stored response) and the presented request.

-	Does this mean the cache doesn't respond to the original request?
-	Or just doesn't cache the response?
-Is it necessary?

 Modifiers operate on a list of zero to many field-values.
 This list is constructed by: